Skip to main content

 order to handle the traffic to and from the multi-homed CE in an

 efficient way.
-In particular, the Aliasing function addresses the
+In particular, the Aliasing function supports load

-load balancing of unicast packets from remote Network Virtualization
+balancing of unicast traffic from remote Network Virtualization Edge

-Edge (NVE) devices to the NVEs that are multi-homed to the same CE,
+(NVE) devices to NVEs that are multi-homed to the same CE, regardless

-irrespective of the learning of the CE's MAC/IP information on the
+of whether the CE’s MAC/IP information has been learned on all those

 NVEs.
-This document describes an optional optimization of the EVPN
+This document introduces an optional enhancement to the EVPN

 Status of This Memo